acavalla/CV/README.md

 ## Skills

 **Self-led learning**

-During my time at UBC, Eli Lilly and Maker's, I used the tools at my disposal to pick up new technologies rapidly.
-I used a combination of walkthroughs, targeted Google/StackOverflow searches, and documentation pages to build up my own knowledge and confidence, and am attuned to when my learning needs hands-on experimenting in the code, and when I would make more progress if I took a step back and delved deeper into the theory behind it.
+During my time at UBC, Eli Lilly, and Maker's, I used the tools at my disposal to pick up new technologies rapidly.
+I used a combination of walkthroughs, targeted Google/StackOverflow searches, and documentation pages to build up my own knowledge and confidence.
+I am attuned to knowing when my learning needs hands-on experimenting in the code, and when I would make more progress if I took a step back and delved deeper into the theory behind it.
 Owing to the anarchic and satellite nature of programming, whatever resource you seek, the internet will have it; it's just a matter of knowing how to find it.

 **Accuracy**

 While working as a copy editor, I honed a keen eye for spelling and grammar mistakes.
 I worked for a globally renowned journal, so their reputation was on the line, and I took this responsibility seriously.
-This skill is serving me well in coding: I can always spot a missing full stop or an extraneous bracket, and am happy to pass on the info.
+This skill translates well to coding: I can always spot a missing full stop or an extraneous bracket, and am happy to pass on the info.
 Luckily in coding it's always received well, and prevents confusing bugs later down the line.

 **Resilience**

 As a data cleanser at the NHS, my role was to remove personal identifying information from incident reports such that they complied with GDPR data regulations.
-There was often a hitch further up the pipeline, creating a bottleneck resulting in a large backlog of reports to clear.
-Accordingly I often did over 1000 records in a day, making it an extremely repetitive role.
-I challenged myself to frequently top my previous highest score, without compromising on quality.
+There was often a bottleneck further up the pipeline, which resulted in a large backlog of reports to clear.
+Accordingly, I often did over 1000 records in a day, making it an extremely repetitive role.
+I frequently challenged myself to top my previous highest score, without compromising on quality.
 I did this by focusing on the end goal of better patient care.

 ## Education

 **Makers Academy** _(01-2021 to 03-2021)_

-Object-oriented programming ║ Test-driven development ║ MVC ║ BDD ║ Agile processes ║ XP values ║ Ruby ║ Ruby on Rails ║ React Native ║ JavaScript ║ jQuery ║ Capybara ║ Sinatra ║ RSpec ║ Jasmine ║ Node ║ CI ║ CD ║ Heroku ║ Version control ║ Team building
+Object-oriented programming ║ Test-driven development ║ MVC ║ BDD ║ Agile processes ║ XP values ║ Ruby ║ Ruby on Rails ║ React Native ║ JavaScript ║ jQuery ║ Capybara ║ Sinatra ║ RSpec ║ Jasmine ║ Node ║ CI ║ CD ║ Heroku ║ Version control ║ Team building ║ Pair programming

 **University of Manchester** _(09-2009 to 06-2012)_